moodle/devdocs/docs/apis/subsystems/group/index.md

 Only groups with `participation` enabled are availble for use in Separate and Visible groups mode.
 This is enabled by default for groups with *Visible to all* or *Visible to members* visibility (See below) but is always disabled for groups with *See own membership* or *Membership is hidden*.

+Calling `groups_get_all_groups()` with the `$participationonly` argument set to `true` will only return groups with `participation` enabled.
+If you are calling this function within an activity plugin, you will usually want to do this unless you have a good reason not to.

 ## Group visibility

 To help protect user privacy, each group has a `visibility` setting, which controls who can see the group and its members.
 The possible values are defined as constants in the `\core_group\visibility` class.